uclahs-cds/project-method-AlgorithmEvaluation-BNCH-000082-SRCRNDSeed/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] The name of the branch is meaningful and well formatted following the [standards](https://confluence.mednet.ucla.edu/display/BOUTROSLAB/Code+Review+Best+Practice+on+GitHub+-+Check+List), using \[AD_username (or 5 letters of AD if AD is too long)]-\[brief_description_of_branch].

-- [ ] I have added my name to the contributors listings in the ``manifest`` block in the `nextflow.config` as part of this pull request, am listed already, or do not wish to be listed. (*This acknowledgement is optional.*)

-- [ ] I have tested the pipeline on at least one A-mini sample.
+- [ ] I have tested the pipeline on at least one sample, as indicated above